 ANY RESIDENT AGE 18 OR OLDER of the Library District may obtain a borrower’s card by completing an application and furnishing two pieces of identification with current residency along with a valid photo ID.
-Acceptable proofs of current residency are listed in Appendix 1.
+Acceptable proof of current residency are listed in Appendix 1.
 Proof of residency must contain a street address; no P.O. boxes will be accepted.

 ANY RESIDENT AGE 17 AND YOUNGER may obtain a borrower’s card when accompanied by a parent or legal guardian, who will provide the appropriate identification and sign the application on his or her behalf.
 Children of shared legal guardianship may have up to two library cards, provided that one or both addresses fall within the boundaries of the Library District.

 BUSINESS, INSTITUTIONS AND/OR LOCAL ENTITIES — Owners or administrators of businesses, institutions or entities located within the Library District boundaries may obtain a business card upon furnishing appropriate documentation and showing a valid photo ID (see Appendix 1).
 A business library card is valid for one year.
-The business owner or institution shall be responsible for payment of any lost, damaged items, or fines.
+The business owner or institution shall be responsible for payment of any lost, damaged items, or fees.
 The library reserves the right to associate the business library card with the owner’s personal library card, when applicable.
 If the personal card is not in good standing, the business library card will be blocked.
 Only one library card will be issued per business.

 PROPERTY OWNERS — Individuals who own property that is not their primary residence within the Library District boundaries may obtain or renew a borrower’s card annually by furnishing a valid photo ID in addition to their property tax bill.
 The library reserves the right to associate the property owner’s library card with the individual’s personal library card within the Pinnacle system.
 If the personal card is not in good standing, the property owner’s library card will be blocked.
 A property owner who has already been issued a Fountaindale Public Library District resident card will not be issued a property card.
 Only one library card will be issued per taxable property.

-SCHOOL — The Administrator or Library/Media Center Director of a public school that lies within the Fountaindale Public Library District can apply for a school account, and can extend account access to teachers and faculty by providing their names on an annual basis.
+SCHOOL — The Administrator or Library/Media Center Director of a public school that lies within Fountaindale Public Library District can apply for a school account, and can extend account access to teachers and faculty by providing their names on an annual basis.
 The institution will be responsible for the addition/deletion of names from the approved list of users.
 The library will not check out to individuals whose names do not appear on said list.
 Institutions are responsible for all lost and damaged library items borrowed by teachers and faculty who use the card.
 Borrowing privileges are valid for one year from August 1st through July 31st.
 Teachers and faculty may check out items for educational purposes and classroom use only.
 Loan periods for teachers and faculty are extended to four weeks.
 Interlibrary loan items and select equipment may not be checked out on these accounts.
 Any cards issued to teachers and faculty are only valid at the Fountaindale Public Library and cannot be used to check out materials at any other library.

-TEMPORARY VISITORS AND RESIDENTS IN TRANSITION — Seasonal visitors or residents in transition temporarily residing within Library District boundaries will be eligible to obtain a temporary borrower’s card for all library services upon providing a photo ID or letter from a social service agency/temporary employer.
+TEMPORARY VISITORS AND RESIDENTS IN TRANSITION — Seasonal visitors or residents in transition temporarily residing within Library District boundaries will be eligible to obtain a temporary borrower’s card for all library services upon providing a photo ID or a letter from a social service agency/temporary employer.
 Additionally, the temporary visitor will need to bring in a piece of mail or other acceptable evidence of residency to gain library privileges or the Library will mail a postcard to confirm residency which will need to be returned by the temporary visitor.
 This process will need to be repeated every 90 days in order to extend privileges.

-NON-RESIDENT BORROWER — Eligibility for this type of card is also subject to the appropriate provisions of Illinois state Statutes.
+NON-RESIDENT BORROWER — Eligibility for this type of card is also subject to the appropriate provisions of Illinois State Statutes.
 Any person who does not already pay taxes for library service may obtain a borrower’s card by completing an application and furnishing two pieces of identification along with a valid photo ID as listed in Appendix 1 and paying the non-resident fee currently in effect.
 All members of a non-resident borrower’s household are then entitled to individual borrower cards without additional payment.
 Payment of the non-resident fee entitles the borrower to all library services.

 RECIPROCAL BORROWER — Any person presenting a current photo ID along with a valid borrower’s card from a library participating in the Illinois reciprocal borrowing program may obtain reciprocal borrowing privileges upon completion of a Fountaindale Public Library District application.
 Reciprocal borrowing privileges are valid for one year, or until the expiration date on the reciprocal borrower’s home library account, whichever comes first.
 Privileges will be denied if the patron’s home library deems their card to not be in good standing.
 Interlibrary loan and select equipment and services will not be granted to reciprocal borrowers.
 Reciprocal borrowers are also eligible for an Access Card which, for an annual fee, provides the same privileges to non-residents for Fountaindale services and programs as a resident cardholder, in addition to the borrowing privileges already extended to non-residents with the use of their home library card.
 Details are listed in the Access Card Policy on our website.

-A renewal of account information is required every three years unless specified otherwise below.
+A renewal of account information is required every three years unless specified otherwise.
 A valid photo ID with the borrower’s name and current address must be shown in person at this time.
 Two pieces of current mail will be needed if the photo ID address does not match the address on the account.